elixir-error-tracker/error-tracker/guides/Getting Started.md

 The `ErrorTracker.Plugins.Pruner` module provides automatic pruning functionality with a configurable interval and error age.

-## Ignoring errors
+## Ignoring and Muting Errors

+ErrorTracker provides two different ways to silence errors:

+### Ignoring Errors

 ErrorTracker tracks every error by default.
 In certain cases some errors may be expected or just not interesting to track.
-ErrorTracker provides functionality that allows you to ignore errors based on their attributes and context.
+The `ErrorTracker.Ignorer` behaviour allows you to ignore errors based on their attributes and context.

-Take a look at the `ErrorTracker.Ignorer` behaviour for more information about how to implement your own ignorer.
+When an error is ignored, its occurrences are not tracked at all.
+This is useful for expected errors that you don't want to store in your database.

+### Muting Errors

+Sometimes you may want to keep tracking error occurrences but avoid receiving notifications about them.
+For these cases, ErrorTracker allows you to mute specific errors.

+When an error is muted:
+- New occurrences are still tracked and stored in the database
+- No telemetry events are emitted for new occurrences
+- You can still see the error and its occurrences in the web UI

+This is particularly useful for noisy errors that you want to keep tracking but don't want to receive notifications about.

+You can mute and unmute errors manually through the web UI or programmatically using the `ErrorTracker.mute/1` and `ErrorTracker.unmute/1` functions.